cdktf/cdktf-provider-snowflake/docs/authenticationPolicy.typescript.md

 A list of security integrations the authentication policy is associated with.

-This parameter has no effect when SAML or OAUTH are not in the AUTHENTICATION_METHODS list.
-All values in the SECURITY_INTEGRATIONS list must be compatible with the values in the AUTHENTICATION_METHODS list.
-For example, if SECURITY_INTEGRATIONS contains a SAML security integration, and AUTHENTICATION_METHODS contains OAUTH, then you cannot create the authentication policy.
-To allow all security integrations use ALL as parameter.
+This parameter has no effect when `saml` or `oauth` are not in the `authentication_methods` list.
+All values in the `security_integrations` list must be compatible with the values in the `authentication_methods` list.
+For example, if `security_integrations` contains a SAML security integration, and `authentication_methods` contains OAUTH, then you cannot create the authentication policy.
+To allow all security integrations use `ALL` as parameter.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/2.9.0/docs/resources/authentication_policy#security_integrations AuthenticationPolicy#security_integrations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/2.10.0/docs/resources/authentication_policy#security_integrations AuthenticationPolicy#security_integrations}

 ---